Concordia University Online Nurse Practitioner Programs

 • Program Specific Admission Requirements

-Online Experience: Concordia University uses Blackboard as its online Learning Management System (LMS).
-Each online student is assigned an Online Student Success Advisor who supports them throughout their program offering assistance and guidance as needed.
-Online degree courses are asynchronous and some degree paths are cohort-based.
-Course units run Monday to Sunday and have specific due dates for assignments and assessments.
+Online Experience: Concordia University uses Canvas as its online Learning Management System (LMS).
+Each online student is assigned an Online Student Success Advisor who supports them throughout their program, offering assistance and guidance as needed.
+Online degree courses are asynchronous, and some degree paths are cohort-based.
+Course units have specific due dates for assignments and assessments.
 Courses are collaborative and require students to actively engage in the material and with faculty and peers.
-Requirements may include papers, reading assignments, discussion questions, case studies, journal reviews, and assessments.
-Students should expect to logon at least four times per week and submit work weekly.
-Students have access to 24/7 technical support, tutoring, library and career services, as well as advising and faculty support.

 Concordia University may offer grants, scholarships, and loans to graduate students.
 There are some scholarships specifically available to adult and post-traditional students.
 Nursing students should check with their employers to investigate the option of a tuition reimbursement program or tuition discount.
 Additionally, Concordia students may seek outside opportunities such as organizational, religious, or community scholarships.